COG-UK/mink/README.md

                 CSV file containing sequence name and all snps found in that sequence --snp-list SNP-LIST
-                Comma separated string containing SNPs of interest that the report will be run on --snps-for-matrix SNPs
+                Comma separated string containing SNPs of interest that the report will be run on --snp-csv SNP-CSV
+                CSV file as alternative to SNP-LIST containing groups of SNPs of interest.
+--snps-for-matrix SNPs
                 Comma separated string containing SNPs for pairwise co-occurrence matrix figure.
 Default is the full SNP list.
 --date-data DATE